Data protection declaration & data protection notice

 13. Categories of personal data

-We process the following categories of personal data, for example: Personal master data, contract master data, contract implementation and termination data, order data, data to meet legal obligations, creditworthiness data, scoring/rating data, advertising and sales data, data on your use of our telemedia offers (e.g. time of accessing our website, apps or newsletter, clicked webpages or entries) as well as other data that is comparable to the aforementioned categories.
+For example, we process the following categories of personal data: personal master data, contract master data, contract performance and termination data, order data, data required to comply with legal obligations, creditworthiness data, scoring/rating data, marketing and sales data, data regarding your use of the digital services we offer (e.g., time of access to our websites, apps, or newsletters, pages or entries on our sites that you clicked on), as well as other data comparable to the categories mentioned.

 14. Data sources

-We process data that we have received as part of our business relationship as well as data that has been lawfully transmitted to us from other third parties.
-We also collect data from publicly accessible sources (e.g. classified directories and records of debtors, the commercial register, the press).
+We process data that we have received from you in the course of our business relationship, as well as data lawfully provided to us by other third parties.
+In addition, we collect data from publicly available sources (e.g., industry and debtor directories, commercial registers, and the press).

 Information on your right of objection in accordance with Art.
 21 of the General Data Protection Regulation (GDPR)